Landlords

 3. Handling maintenance requests.(Including Out of Office Hours)

-4. 6 monthly inspections.
+4. First month and then 6 monthly inspections.

 5. Ensuring property is kept up to date with current regulations.